 Laddow Rocks walk to Black Hill from Crowden is a great quieter route in the Peak District.

-The start point at Crowden is located away from busy villages and towns so it tends to be less popular.
-Although, there is a lovely campsite, where I’ve stayed on my Pennine Way hike so you can find some signs of life (although not at the moment, obviously!).
+The start point at Crowden is located away from busy villages and towns so it can be less popular.
+Although, there is a lovely campsite, where I’ve stayed on my Pennine Way hike so you can find some signs of life (reopening in 2021).

 The route takes you on a lovely walk, beginning with the hike up to Laddow Rocks which is the start of day 2 of the Pennine Way.
-The views as you ascend to Laddow Rocks are beautiful, but even more so once you’ve reached the top and can catch your breath.
+The views of the Peak District as you ascend to Laddow Rocks are beautiful, but even more so once you’ve reached the top and can catch your breath.

 Here you will find details on how to get to the start of the walk at Crowden, route information, gpx file, facilities on the walk, plus a detailed step by step guide of the walk.